google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 comment](https://github.com/google/guetzli/issues/10#issuecomment-276295265)
 from a Guetzli project member suggests Guetzli scores best on Butteraugli, worst on SSIM and MozJPEG scores about as well on both.
-This is in line with the research I've put into my own image optimisation strategy.
+This is in line with the research I've put into my own image optimization strategy.
 I run Butteraugli and a Node module like [img-ssim](https://www.npmjs.com/package/img-ssim) over images comparing the source to their SSIM scores before/after Guetzli and MozJPEG.